 Geography

-India Facts and Figures- States, UTs and their Capitals
+India Facts and Figures on State Capitals

 By Examguru / 07 Oct, 2023 / Download PDF

-India Facts and Figures- States, UTs and their Capitals
+India Facts and Figures on State Capitals

-• The state and union territory capitals are sorted according to the administrative, legislative and judicial capitals.
+• The state and union territory capitals are sorted according to the administrative, legislative, and judicial capitals.

 • The administrative capital is where the executive government offices are located.
-The legislative capital is where the state assembly convenes.

 • The judicial capital is the location of the state or territorial High Courts of India.